-The program is a partnership between the World Bank and GFDRR.
-Launched in June 2017 as a multi-donor initiative aimed at increasing financing for urban resilience, the Program is supported by the Swiss State Secretariat for Economic Affairs (SECO) and the Austrian Federal Ministry of Finance.
+Established in 2017, CRP is hosted by the World Bank’s Global Facility for Disaster Reduction and Recovery (GFDRR) and is supported by the Swiss State Secretariat for Economic Affairs (SECO) and the Austrian Federal Ministry of Finance (BMF).

 Read More